What if you want to automate the way your readers are notified of your new blog posts?

 Despite the declaration that RSS is a dying medium, it still proves useful in this particular case.
 The immediacy of RSS cannot be matched by regular email newsletters.
 People will always want to be the first to know, especially when it comes to information from blogs that they follow.

-Here are few of the selected articles related to Feedburner which one should not miss:
+Here are a few of the selected articles related to Feedburner which one should not miss:

 - Feedburner Vs. Aweber: Which one is best for you?